 Katrina has worked in management roles in various settings since 1995, bringing these skills into the Social Care arena in 2007.
 Since that time, she has worked as both a social worker and manager in various children's social work teams before becoming a manager in adoption services in 2014.
-Since the formation of Adoption Now, Katrina has supported the then Head of Service as deputy Head of Service before being made Interim Head of Service in 2023.
-Her role since 2017 has included Agency Decision Maker.
+Since the formation of Adoption Now, Katrina has supported the then Head of Service as deputy Head of Service before becoming the Head of Service in 2023.
+Her role since 2017 has included Agency Decision Maker in relation to Adopters.

-Contact Details:

-Address:

-1st floor Howell Croft, Howell Croft North, Bolton.
+Contact Details: Address: 1st floor Howell Croft, Howell Croft North, Bolton.

-Telephone: 07741 840430
+Telephone: 07741 840430 Email: Katrina.williams@adoptionnow.org.uk

-Email: Katrina.williams@adoptionnow.org.uk